MaxReimann/Shot-Boundary-Detection/README.md

 # Shot-Boundary-Detection
+An experimental tool for hard- and softcut detection using machine learning.
+Hardcuts are detected using a SVM, softcuts with neural networks.
+In-depth information on the approach can be found in the technical paper in the paper/ directory.

+### Building
+Build dependencies are OpenCV, Boost and Caffe.

 ## Hard Cut Detection

-To do hard cut detection, use the following command (change executable file ending accorging to your OS):
+To do hard cut detection, use the following command (change executable file ending according to your OS):

 `sbd.exe --hard_cut ../resources/[type]/ --classify_folder ../resources/classify/[type]`